-Sampling plans use common approach matched through seven VLs and five code letters (CLs).
+Sampling plans use a common approach matched through seven VLs and five code letters (CLs).

-THE INCENTIVE IS TO GUIDE CONTRACTORS TOWARD ACCEPTANCE BASED UPON PROCESS CONTROL, THEREBY PREVENTING DEFECTS FROM OCCURRING, RATHER THAN SAMPLING AND NOT IMPROVING THEIR PROCESSES.
+THE CONTRACTORS INCENTIVE TO GUIDE IS ACCEPTANCE BASED UPON TOWARD PROCESS CONTROL, THEREBY PREVENTING DEFECTS FROM OCCURRING, RATHER THAN SAMPLING IMPROVING NOT THEIR PROCESSES.
+AND